 You know what Black Friday is, don't you?
-You are looking forward to huge discounts, tempting sales and luring deals and just can't wait to buy something great during the shopping season?
+You are looking forward to huge discounts, tempting sales and alluring deals...
+Also you just can't wait to buy something great during the shopping season?

 Of course!
 But today we will not be discussing this.
 We would like to give you a few tips on how to sell more through your online store.
 We will not focus on marketing, campaigns, clicks or banners.
 Instead we will discuss how to optimize your website so that it can withstand the rush of visitors on this year's Black Friday.